 The GOAT

 When Snowboarder Magazine ran the article series Mountain Goats through 2017 and 2018, it was no surprise that the man from Telemark was at the top of the list of 70 rated snowboarders.
-"Others have more victories, but no one has meant more over time to snowboarding than Terje" , wrote the magazine, when the case came out on the symbolic date of May 17th 2018.
+"Others have more victories, but no one has meant more over time to snowboarding than Terje" , wrote the magazine, when the story came out on the symbolic date of May 17th 2018 ( Norwegian National Day)

-Over three decades, Terje Haakonsen has defined what snowboarding should be.
-He has been an ambassador for bringing the game into sports.
+For three decades, Terje Haakonsen has defined what snowboarding is.
+He has been an ambassador for playing and being in the outdoors, as an approach to develop as a top athlete.

 When we write October 2024, we can look back and confirm that Haakonsen's moral compass pointed in the right direction in his criticism of the IOC and of Norwegian athletes' silence regarding Olympic participation in China.
 With his global reach, and his enormous influence, Fri Flyt believes that Terje Haakonsen, more than any other Norwegian athlete, has used his position to promote good values and stand up for injustice.

-We completely agree with Snowboarder Magazine , Shaun Palmer and all the board sport profiles we have been in contact with in the work on the article: The world's most influential snowboarder comes from Åmot in Telemark, and is called Terje Haakonsen.
+We stand behind Snowboarder Magazine , Shaun Palmer and all the board sport profiles we have been in contact with in the article: The world's most influential snowboarder comes from Åmot in Telemark, and is called Terje Haakonsen.

 Congratulations on 50, Terje!